quickapps/docs/eng/developers/display-modes.md

 ---

-You may also need get information for a specific Display Mode only in a given group, in that case you should use a Dot-Syntax:
+You may also need get information for a specific Display Mode only of a given group, in that case you should use a Dot-Syntax:

     QuickApps::displayModes('Node.default');
     // output: